unparagoned/cloudtuya/README.md

 # cloudtuya
 Tuya control over the cloud

 This Node.js API allows you to control your Tuya / Smart Life Devices by just passing your email and password, that you are using in the Tuya/Smart Life app.
+This library is using an Tuya API endpoint, that was specially designed for Home Assistant.

+A good reference of the capibilities is the [tuyaha project](https://github.com/PaulAnnekov/tuyaha), which actually is a library, written in python.

 ## Get Started